 - Permits the ICAC to take a non-intimate sample from a person for forensic analysis.

-The Prevention of Bribery Ordinance:
+The Prevention of Bribery Ordinance (Cap.
+201):

-- Searching bank accounts.
+- Searching bank accounts;

 - Requiring the suspects to provide details of their assets, income and expenditure.

-- Gives the ICAC the power to protect confidentiality of an investigation.
+- protect confidentiality of an investigation.

-The Elections (Corrupt and Illegal Conduct) Ordinance:
+The Elections (Corrupt and Illegal Conduct) Ordinance (Cap.
+554):

 - Ensures that public elections are conducted fairly, openly and honestly and are free from corrupt and illegal conduct.